close

 Children are most at risk of the effects of climate change.
 Right now, 45 million people – around half of them children – are facing starvation around the world.
 In Ethiopia, Kenya, Somalia, Niger and Afghanistan the most vulnerable are now just one-step away from famine.

-Together we can empower the most vulnerable communities to become more resilient to climate shocks.
+With your support, we can empower the most vulnerable communities to become more resilient to climate shocks.
+Find out more about what you can do to mitigate climate change.